Brentwood, Essex: Road

 The A12, which runs between east London and Lowestoft, by-passes the town to the north and the London orbital M25 motorway is located 1.2 miles (2 km) to the south-west of the town.
 The A128, which links Ongar with Orsett, travels through the centre of the town.
 The A129 travels through the north and east of the town, connecting Brentwood with Billericay and Hadleigh.
 The A1023 passes through Brentwood, connecting the town with the A12.

 Railway

 Brentwood railway station is located to the south of the town centre and is served by frequent Elizabeth line services between Shenfield and London Paddington, via Liverpool Street, with two trains per hour continuing to Heathrow Terminal 5.

 Also sited within the Borough of Brentwood are Ingatestone and Shenfield stations, from which Greater Anglia provides fast services to Liverpool Street and East Anglia; West Horndon hosts c2c services between London Fenchurch Street and Shoeburyness.

-The nearest London Underground stations are situated just outside of the borough, at Newbury Park (Central line) and Upminster (District line).
+The nearest London Underground station is situated just outside of the borough, Upminster (District line).